-- Retained powered van sites to ensure a mix of accommodation types within the Park. - As holiday van sites are vacated or vacant possession is requested,
+- Retain some powered van sites to ensure a mix of accommodation types within the Park. - Consider conversion of existing tourist van sites to short term accommodation sites - As holiday van sites are vacated or vacant possession is requested, consider conversion to suitable short term accommodation sites.

-- Any future works that reconfigure or create new sites will need to comply with the applicable provisions of the LG Regs 2005, most notably new/reconfigured short-term sites must be within 100m of existing amenities block. - There are currently 8 holiday van sites (A13, I1, I3, I5, I7, I9, I11, I13) and 1 powered tourist van site (A12) that are not within 100m of the existing amenities block. - Drinking water catchment overlay any future proposed work will need to comply with Clause 7.8 of the PSLEP.
+- Any future works that reconfigure or create new sites will need to comply with the applicable provisions of the LG Regs 2021, most notably new/reconfigured short-term sites must be within 100m of existing amenities block. - There are currently 8 holiday van sites (A13, I1, I3, I5, I7, I9, I11, I13) and 1 powered tourist van site (A12) that are not within 100m of the existing amenities block. - Drinking water catchment overlay any future proposed work will need to comply with Clause 7.8 of the PSLEP.

-- As holiday van sites are vacated or vacant possession is requested, consider conversion to suitable accommodation sites - Explore opportunities for installation of additional ensuites or a smaller communal amenities building - Consider installation of synthetic grass on sites where required
+As holiday van sites are vacated or vacant possession is requested, consider conversion to suitable accommodation sites

+- Explore opportunities for installation of additional ensuites or a smaller communal amenities building - Consider installation of synthetic grass on sites where required

-Ensure a mix of accommodation types throughout the park by maintaining powered tourist van sites in this precinct and enhance visual amenity and reduce maintenance burden by installing synthetic turf
+Ensure a mix of accommodation types throughout the park by maintaining powered tourist van sites in this precinct and enhance visual amenity and reduce maintenance burden by installing synthetic turf.

-The area defined as Precinct 6 is a recent development within Shoal Bay Holiday Park.
-The precinct consists of a single accommodation type - 8 safari tents.
+The area defined as Precinct 6 within Shoal Bay Holiday Park consists of a single accommodation type - 8 safari tents.
 A BBQ communal area is also featured in this location.